Stoke Row: History

 The earliest known surviving record of the name is from 1435.
 Stoke is a common place-name derived from Old English, typically meaning a secondary settlement or outlying farmstead.
 With the affix "row" it means a "row of houses at Stoke".
 Stoke Row was a hamlet divided between the ancient parishes, and later civil parishes, of Ipsden, Newnham Murren and Mongewell.
 It was made a chapelry in 1849.
 From 1932 it was divided between Ipsden and Crowmarsh, into which Newnham Murren and Mongewell were merged.
 In 1952 Stoke Row was made a new civil parish.

 Parish church

 The Church of England parish church of St John the Evangelist was consecrated in 1846.
-It was designed in 13th-century style by the architect RC Hussey and is built of knapped flint with stone dressings.
+It was designed in 13th-century style by the architect R. C. Hussey and is built of knapped flint with stone dressings.
 The church has a north tower with an octagonal belfry and short spire with a wood shingle roof.
 The ecclesiastical parish is now a member of The Langtree Team Ministry: a Church of England benefice that also includes the parishes of Checkendon, Ipsden, North Stoke, Whitchurch-on-Thames and Woodcote.

+The church is a Grade II listed building.